CSteinhardt153/pulsatile-prediction-code/README.md

 <p>Besides the code provided, the only requirements are built-in MATLAB optimization algorithms that are used to perform optimization of hyper parameter tuning in the prediction code.<br>

-<p> This code is under the Apache License 2.0.
-See the LICENSE.txt for details.
+<p> This code is under the BSD 3 License and patented by The Johns Hopkins University.
 The main feature of compliance for academic purposes would be citing this paper when using this code for other applications.

 ## System Requirements
 <p>This code should run in a recent version of MATLAB on Mac, Windows, or Linux with the code and data in these packaged and the standard toolboxes, including Optimization Toolbox.<br>